frejanordsiek/hdf5storage/README.rst

 Versions
 ========

 0.1.15.
-Bugfix release that fixed the following bug.
+Bugfix release that fixed the following bugs.
         * Issue #68.
 Fixed bug where ``str`` and ``numpy.unicode_``
           strings (but not ndarrays of them) were saved in ``uint32`` format regardless of the value of ``Options.convert_numpy_bytes_to_utf16``.
+        * Updated ``setup.py`` and ``requirements.txt`` to specify the
+          maximum versions of numpy and h5py that can be used for specific python versions (avoid version with dropped support).

 0.1.14.
 Bugfix release that also added a couple features.
         * Issue #45.
 Fixed syntax errors in unicode strings for Python